Shane-Short/dev-reference-library/data_eng/power_fx.md

 // 4.
 Soft-remove (IsActive=false) for anything in colRemovedModules

-// 4.1 Build a lightweight table of row IDs we want to deactivate ClearCollect(
+// 4.1 Build a list of SharePoint IDs we want to deactivate ClearCollect(
     colPresetRowsToDeactivate,
     ForAll(
         colRemovedModules As gone,
-        ShowColumns(
+        ForAll(
             Filter(
                 Skill_Matrix_Team_Presets,
                 Preset_ID = varSelectedPresetId,